CityofToronto/bdit_data-sources/here/README.md

 #### Functional classes

 HERE groups roads into five functional classes, labelled 1 to 5.
-Lower numbers are used to represent roads with high volumes of traffic (so highways would fall under functional class 1 while local roads would have a functional class of 4).
+Lower numbers are used to represent roads with high volumes of traffic (so highways would fall under functional class 1 while local roads would have a functional class of 5).
+HERE also includes typically non-road routes like park paths and laneways in functional class 5 - now you know!

 Functional class 5 contains a little bit of everything that doesn't fall into the other classes.
 Currently exclude